Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Introduction

 The so-called ``type theory", justifying the title of this paper, dates back to the seminal work of Bushnell-Kutzko \cite{bushnell1998smooth}, which depicts a general strategy to describe $\mrrep_{\mfs}(G)$ for an inertial equivalence class $\mfs=(M,\mco)$.
 A type of $\mrrep_{\mfs}(G)$, in their sense, consists of an open compact subgroup $J$ of $G$ and an irreducible representation $\lambda$ of $J$, such that the restriction of any representation $\pi\in\mrrep_{\mfs}(G)$ to $J$ contains $\lambda$ (\emph{cf.} \S \ref{subsectionblockstypes} for a precise definition).
 Once a type $(J,\lambda)$ of $\mrrep_{\mfs}(G)$ exists, an equivalence of categories could be defined

-where $\mrind_{J}^{G}\lambda$ denotes the compact induction of $\lambda$ as a representation of $G$, and $\mrmod(\mch(G,\lambda))$ denotes the category of modules of the Hecke algebra $\mch(G,\lambda)$.
+where $\mrind_{J}^{G}\lambda$ denotes the compact induction of $\lambda$ as a representation of $G$, and $\mrmod(\mch(G,\lambda))$ denotes the category of non-degenerate modules of the Hecke algebra $\mch(G,\lambda)$.
 More precisely, they proposed a general strategy, which is divided into two following questions: \begin{enumerate} \item Construct a type $(J_{M},\lambda_{M})$ of $\mrrep_{\mfs_{M}}(M)$, where $\mfs_{M}$ denotes the corresponding inertial equivalence class of $M$ consisting of the same data of $\mfs$. \item Construct a type $(J,\lambda)$ of $\mrrep_{\mfs}(G)$ based on $(J_{M},\lambda_{M})$.
-Usually, $(J,\lambda)$ could be chosen as a so-called ``covering pair" of $(J_{M},\lambda_{M})$. \end{enumerate} We remark that the question (1), albeit innocent-looking, relate to the extremely difficult folklore conjecture that every cuspidal representation of $M$ could be constructed from the compact induction of an irreducible representation of an open compact module center subgroup.
-The uniqueness of $(J_{M},\lambda_{M})$ up to $M$-conjugacy is also quite intriguing and worth pursuing.
+Usually, $(J,\lambda)$ could be chosen as a so-called ``covering pair" of $(J_{M},\lambda_{M})$. \end{enumerate} We remark that the question (1), albeit innocent-looking, relates to the extremely difficult folklore conjecture that every cuspidal representation of $M$ could be constructed from the compact induction of an irreducible representation of an open compact modulo center subgroup.
+Once being constructed in a certain way, the uniqueness of $(J_{M},\lambda_{M})$ up to $M$-conjugacy is also quite intriguing and worth pursuing (for instance see \cite{bushnell129admissible}*{Theorem 6.2.4}).
 Finally, the subsequent question is obviously \begin{enumerate} \item Describe $\mch(G,\lambda)$ and $\mrmod(\mch(G,\lambda))$. \end{enumerate} The rough expectation is that each $\mch(G,\lambda)$ should not be far from a certain affine Hecke algebra.
 We leave \S \ref{sectionHeckecoveringpair} for the missing details in this paragraph.

 We are trying to give a historical summary, which, due to the ignorance of the author, could be quite partial and by no means complete.
-Beside of some sporadic results for low rank groups $G$, perhaps the first foundational result is due to Howe \cite{howe1977tamely}, where he gave the full answer of the question (1) in the case $G=\mrgl_{r}(F)$ and $p$ greater that $r$.
+Beside some sporadic results for low rank groups $G$, perhaps the first foundational result is due to Howe \cite{howe1977tamely}, where he gave the full answer to the question (1) in the case $G=\mrgl_{r}(F)$ and $p$ greater that $r$.
 Under the same condition, questions (2) and (3) were also subsequently answered, see \cite{howe1990hecke}, \cite{waldspurger1986algebres}.
 After that, two main streamlines occurred: the first one dealt with special groups $G$ and all the blocks $\mrrep_{\mfs}(G)$, while the second one dealt with rather general groups and blocks $\mrrep_{\mfs}(G)$ with certain restrictions.